gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v12.1.0.0 2013/09/06 Now prints designator text 'xxx' with 'Designator xxx does not follow valid designator syntax' error.
+v12.1.1.0 2013/09/09 Fixed component validator bug which was returning false errors (nothing reported to StdErr).
+Fixed 'Push Project Parameters To Schematics' button which wasn't working. v12.1.0.0 2013/09/06 Now prints designator text 'xxx' with 'Designator xxx does not follow valid designator syntax' error.
 ComponentValidator.vbs now supports the designator 'E' (antennas), 'W' (cable/wire), 'PV' (solar panel) and 'BT' (battery).
 Made IgnoreCase equal False for regex objects.
 Fixed bug where no component violation errors where reported even though some resistors didn't show resistance. v12.0.3.0 2013/09/06 Fixed 'Not a PCB or footprint loaded' bug on main script run without PCB file open.
 Added parenthesis around user strings reported in StdOut and StdErr.
 Added test points (TP) as a valid component designator for ComponentValidator.vbs.
 Added anchors for resistance and capacitance regex. v12.0.2.0 2013/09/06 Renamed main script form to 'Script Central'.
 Added 'Tools' label to main script form, and made run checks button larger than the tool buttons.